 After the entire group [had] been beaten to death, the young man put the crowbar to one side, fetched an accordion and went and stood on the mountain of corpses and played the Lithuanian national anthem.
 I recognised the tune and was informed by bystanders that it was the national anthem.
 The behavior of the civilians present (women and children) was unbelievable.
 After each man had been killed they began to clap and when the national anthem started up they joined in singing and clapping.
 In the front row there were women with small children in their arms who stayed there right until the end of the whole proceedings.
 I found out from some people who knew German what was happening here.
 They explained to me that the parents of the young man who had killed the other people had been taken from their beds two days earlier and immediately shot, because they were suspected of being nationalists, and this was the young man’s revenge.
 Not far away there was a large number of dead people who according to the civilians had been killed by the withdrawing Commissars and Communists...

-The following is part of an account, given by Lithuanian Activist Front (LAF) member Alexandras Bendinskas.
+Here is another account, given by Lithuanian Activist Front (LAF) member Alexandras Bendinskas.
 It was published in a Lithuanian journal called Pergale in 1989, and later cited in Bitter Legacy:

 What occurred on the “side of the Bolsheviks” I and others did not know.
 But already on the evening of June 22 in the general commotion the Bolsheviks began to flee en masse.
 But not everyone fled on the first day.
 Some top security, police, Party and government officials remained to destroy documents which testified to their crimes and their scope, the lists of their agents, the direct involvement of Moscow in provocations of that time.
 Among these zealous ones were Russians, Lithuanians, and Jews.
 Toward evening on June 23, security personnel (the majority of whom were investigators) also decided to save themselves.
 They ran to the Lietukis garage for cars.
 They were caught by [autonomous Lithuanian freedom fighters], disarmed and locked up in the garage, since the prison and security departments were not yet fully in our hands.
 Furthermore, street battles were going on.
 In some plants and institutions the security departments were broken into and lists were used to find out the names of their heads.
 Some of these were caught and they also were put into the garage.
 On June 25, some political prisoners liberated from Soviet jails found out that security personnel were being held in the garage.
 They came to check this out and recognized some of them.
 There began something which no one could have foreseen in advance: filled with malice, their backs bloody, driven by revenge, with broken fingers, some had lost their families carried off in train cars to Siberia, the former prisoners killed those held in the garage.
 They beat them with whatever they found in the garage – with metal bars, with spades, etc. It was a terrible sight!
 The Lord’s commandment “Thou shalt not kill” was broken.
 There are people still alive who saw this execution.
 They are known to me.
 Neither I nor others whom I know find any justification for the bacchanalia of death.